DevMountain/ContinuumOld/README.md

 Implement the Post List Table View Controller.
 You will use a similar cell to display posts in multiple scenes in your application.
 Create a custom `PostTableViewCell` that can be reused in different scenes.

-1. Implement the scene in Interface Builder by creating a custom cell with an image view that fills most of the cell, a label for the posts caption (the first comment in its array), and another label for diplaying the number of comments a post has.
+1. Implement the scene in Interface Builder by creating a custom cell with an image view that fills most of the cell, a label for the posts caption, and another label for displaying the number of comments a post has.
 With the caption label selected, turn the number of lines down to 0 to enable this label to spread to the necessary number of text lines.
 Constrain the UI elements appropriately.
 Your `PostTableViewCell` should look similar to the one below.

 ![Alt text](/Photos/storyboard2.png?raw=true "Storyboard 2")